raspberrypilearning/amazing-image-identifier/en/step_9.md

 ---
 title: Have the computer speak it
 ---
-With the `pyttsx3` libarary, you can use a few quick library commands to have the computer read out the classification, or any text you want.
-Think how useful that could be for someone who might have dificulty seeing an image!
+With the `pyttsx3` library, you can use a few quick library commands to have the computer read out the classification, or any text you want.
+Think how useful that could be for someone who might have difficulty seeing an image!

 ```python
 import pyttsx3